-Don't sign up for Nycastings.com.
-It's is a steaming stack of turds.
+Do not sign up for Nycastings.com.
+It's a steaming stack of turds.
 The interface is kludgy, the site is slow, and they charge an arm and a leg to put up multiple pictures and videos.
 And those are the only ways to show casting directors you're not as moose-ish as the next schlump.

 Be prepared to apply for a lots of roles and attend lots of auditions.
 You'll need to learn how to deal with lots of rejection.

 But... look at each of those as a learning experience.
 Each time you go out, you'll get a little better.
 You'll earn another line item on your resume [which no one will read].

 One of you millions of misguided readers might make it.
 The rest of us will look at you as an example of what we wish we were: talented and hardworking [beautiful].

 Here's a supercut of the first background work I ever did.
 NOTE: The audio will be difficult to follow since I cut out each shot that didn't have my face in it.